 , and many other promotions.
 Currently he is the head of his own promotion, WRESTLE-1, which shares a working relationship with TNA

-Keiji Mutoh has had numerous success both as himself and as his alternate character, The Great Muta which he is best known as to modern fans and is known as a legend and instantly the person Western Fans think of when they think about Japanese Wrestling.
-(A close second being Jushin Thunder Liger
+Mutoh has had numerous successes both as himself and as his more famous Great Muta alter ego, and is known as a legend and instantly the person Western fans think of when they think about Japanese Puroresu (a close second being Jushin Thunder Liger

-You can find more info at The Other Wiki. http://en.wikipedia.org/wiki/Keiji_Mutoh
+You can find more info at The Other Wiki

 Tropes related to the Great Muta:

 - Bald of Awesome: Shaved his head in the 2000s.

 - Cool Old Guy

 - Cool Mask: In his original Great Muta gimmick, he often wore elaborate robes with hoods or masks to the ring, ESPECIALLY in Japan.